Artist's drawing of the new Bundaberg Hospital set among gardens and walking paths

 • New operating rooms, with support for cardiology procedures

-• New clinical services building with 6 levels and a rooftop helipad
+• New clinical services building and a rooftop helipad

 • Larger range of outpatient and diagnostic services